CasperDev/vz-dis-dos/doc/source/Chapter3/general.rst

 	Allowed as direct command and in program mode.

-The STATUS command determines and displays the space still available on the diskette.
+The :guilabel:`STATUS` command determines and displays the space still available on the diskette.

 The output comes in two forms.
 The first line shows the number of free